MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-default.md

 - **Highly Confidential \ Recipients Only**

-When these sub-labels are not automatically configured for protection, the default policy remains the same as the [previous default policy](#default-policy-before-july-31-2017), with the exception that the **Recipients Only** sub-labels are created with no protection settings.
+When these sub-labels are not automatically configured for protection, the default policy remains the same as the [previous default policy](#default-policy-before-july-31-2017).

 When protection is applied to the **All Employees** sub-labels, the protection is configured by using the default templates that are automatically converted to labels in the Azure portal.
 For more information about these templates, see [Configuring and managing templates for Azure Information Protection](configure-policy-templates.md).